Lyalpha/ifuanal/docs/tutorial.rst

-  ``ebv`` can be passed to :class:`~ifuanal.MUSECube` to explicitly set this, otherwise its default value of "IRSA" will contact the Infrared Science Archive to automatically determine it based on the coordinates of the WCS reference pixel of the cube (this requires the optional dependancy :mod:`astroquery` to be installed).
+  ``ebv`` can be passed to :class:`~ifuanal.MUSECube` to explicitly set this, otherwise its default value of "IRSA" will contact the Infrared Science Archive to automatically determine it based on the coordinates of the WCS reference pixel of the cube (this requires the optional dependency :mod:`astroquery` to be installed).
 * Add a PRIMARY header card `IFU_Z` specifying the redshift.
 In the example case this is `0.007138`